 Structuring an appropriate mechanism that responds to the current requirements and motivations of different stakeholders within the regulatory mandates has been an interesting, yet a challenging piece of the entire process.
 At present, one of the key mechanisms that the IEOF intends to put in place for channeling the investments is the mechanism of pooled DIBs.
 This also allows the IEOF to align its products with the maturity and readiness of the education sector.
 The absorptive capacity of the service providers currently poses a challenge.
-In the education sector in India, there are not many service providers who can take in significant amounts of money and utilize it to deliver their programs.
-Thus, the pooled DIB, wherein multiple service providers working on the same issue are brought together make up a reasonable size, is a mechanism that IEOF has designed to address this challenge of low absorptive capacity among the service providers.
-For example, as IEOF Lead points out, many entities have the capacity to absorb INR 10 crores (USD 1.3 million) per year but may not have the capacity to take in INR 20 crores (USD 2.6 million) in a year.
-Hence, the pooled funds are expected to be a specific size of around INR 100 crores (USD 13 million) so that three service providers over three years can each utilize around INR 10 crores (USD 1.3 million) per year.
+In the education sector in India, there are not many service providers who can take in significant amounts of money and utilize it for delivering their programs.
+The pooled DIB, wherein multiple service providers working on the same issue are brought together make up a reasonable size, is a mechanism that IEOF has designed to address this challenge of low absorptive capacity among the service providers.
+For example, as IEOF Lead points out, many entities have the capacity to absorb INR 10 crores (USD 1.3 million) per year but may not have the capacity to take in INR 20 crores (USD 1.3 million) in a year.
+Hence, the pooled funds are expected to be a specific size of around INR 100 crores (USD 1.3 million) per years.